-This section is relevant for: Powys Teaching Health Board

-Powys County Council
+This section is relevant for: Powys Teaching Health Board Powys County Council

-- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region.
+- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has increased across the region.
 However, the signal remained level at Welshpool. - No indicators were triggered during the last reporting period. - There were no sampling issues during the last reporting period.